Lehrhaus

 A stronger pick for dinner than for daytime plans

 The current schedule points clearly toward dinner.
 If the goal is lunch, this is not the right target; plan around an evening meal instead.
-For someone considering Lehrhaus, the plan should be built around the confirmed evening hours rather than an unverified daytime service.
+For someone considering Lehrhaus, the plan should be built around the evening hours rather than a daytime service.

-Because detailed menu, seating, service-format information is not verified here, the safest recommendation is to plan around the confirmed basics: Jewish cuisine, Boston, smart casual dress, evening hours.
+Plan around the basics: Jewish cuisine, Boston, smart casual dress, evening hours.
 Dress expectations read as polished but not formal; aim for smart casual.

 Who should compare it with other options